groovybits/rsllm/README.md

 -   MpegTS Chat for analysis freeform over current and historical mpegts streams data.
 -   Improve Image/TTS Latency and async cooridaation of output.
 Use an NDI pre-Queue for images and audio to ensure they are in sync and non-latent.
 -   RAG document chromium use and caching of embeddings for augmented documentation based LLM context.
--   Implement Metavoice to be the focus and use OpenAI TTS as a secondary choice, move up Candle LLM's as defaults too for 100% Rust based AI (NDI bindings seem like they are staying for now).
+-   Merge fixes for Metavoice as they are done in Candle - WIP.

 ### Sooner or later: